 We know that for packaging to become circular, it needs to be recycled by consumers.
-Which is why, in 2022, we agreed to further enhance our packaging design, sourcing and supply to make it as easy and simple as possible for consumers to understand how to recycle responsibly.
+Which is why, in 2022, we design, sourcing and supply to make it as easy and simple as possible for responsibly.
 This included providing on pack guidance on how to recycle the packaging in line with OPRL guidance.